badair/C-Compiler-for-TINY-Architecture/README.md

 C-Compiler-for-TINY-Architecture
 ================================

-C subset compiler I wrote for an honors project the fall semester of senior year.
+C subset compiler I wrote for an honors project.

-It was, for me, a "wicked problem", as Steve McConnell would say.
-I should've rewritten the thing at least once early on, but I was coding as fast I could ( about 50 hours over a 2 week period ).
-Poor design decisions early on turned this into a ghastly, hacked up pile of code that I'm almost embarassed to call my own.
+In the words of Steve McConnell, writing my first compiler was a "wicked problem".
-But, it works.
+I didn't know how to approach the task until I was 1/3 of the way done.
+I should've redesigned it early on, but I was coding as fast I could ( about 50 hours over a 2 week period ).
+Poor design decisions early on turned this into a ghastly, hacked up pile of code that I'm *almost* embarassed to call my own.
+It's cryptic, complex, and sometimes monolithic.
+Nothing is private, and everything is tightly bound.
+At least it works, by and large.